Hello ! If you are here, you want to model abundance data.

 #

-# # tuned parameters with formated data
+# # default parameters with formated data

 # opt.c <- bm_ModelingOptions(data.type = 'count',